jamestn/6502-obfuscation/6502_Obfuscation.md

 ### Scrambling parameters: external source

-Iinstead of hardcoding scrambling parameters into the machine code, derive them from a (definitely known!) external memory location in the target system, e.g. BBC micro.
+Instead of hardcoding scrambling parameters into the machine code, derive them from a (definitely known!) external memory location in the target system, e.g. BBC micro.
 If the contents depend on the current context (e.g. we’re in MODE2), even better.

 You have to be sure that the immutability of the data you're using is certain!